frederickayala/mds2018/README.md

 #### 3) Starting *Jupyter Notebook*
 - In the VM run command `source ~/env35/bin/activate; jupyter notebook`
-- This should prompt a Chromium Web Browser, if not, check your configuration.
+- This should prompt a Chromium Web Browser:
+    - Check your X11 configuration if the browser does not start.
+Try `pgAdmin4`, if the user interface appears, then the problem is with the browser.
+    - If you are having an error: `Trace/breakpoint trap (core dumped)`, please install firefox `sudo apt install firefox`
 - The password is `db2018`

 Further instructions are provided in the corresponding session folders.